iAn-Pinto/iAn-Pinto/README.md

 I am Ian Pinto, from Mumbai, India.

-### Working as an Associate Vice President of IT @ Bandhan AMC Limited, Mumbai.
-In the past I worked as a Senior Technology Project and Product Manager (Managing tech team initiatives for fintech products) at Kfin Technologies Limited, Hyderabad, India.
+### Working as an Associate Vice President at a large Mutual Fund Asset Management Company in Mumbai.

-My day to day responsibilities invole, managing front end (React, React Native, Android & iOS, SQLite) and backend (SQL, NodeJS, .net) tech teams for product development initiatives, for end to end digital transformation of mutual fund transactions through technical implementation and enhancement of Straight-Through Processing (STP) feature sets in various mobile and web app products used by Mutual Fund and NPS Investors, Mutual Dund Distributors and AMC RM's.
+In the past I worked as a Senior Technology Project and Product Manager (Managing tech team initiatives for fintech products) at a large Mutual Funds RTA - Kfin Technologies Limited, Hyderabad, India.

-I use Stackoverflow and try to contribute back my insights on some questions developers raise there.
-I also blog on Medium and LinkedIn.
+I have a proven track record of building scalable, AWS, Azure and GCP multi cloud based profitable, high-revenue, and high-impact mobile-first applications.
+I am well-versed in conducting user research and data analytics to drive product development decisions.

 <h1 align="center">Connect with me</h1>